The most current wage information can be accessed using the

 LED Tool (local employment dynamics).

-provide an at-a-glance view of the most recent changes in the local economies.
+provide a detailed view of the most recent changes in the local economies.

 economic indicators.
-Included indicators are employment, average weekly wages,
+Included indicators are population and demographics, commuting patterns,

 Starting a Business section contains links to articles, guides, tools, and

-through the state.
-In addition, the State of Wisconsin’s
+In addition, the State of Wisconsin’s Department of Financial Institutions

 Market Information (LMI) includes, but is not limited to, such key